!-- Facebook Pixel Code -->

 Lord Krishna- one of the adorable gods of Hindu Mythology and the most endearing chocolaty son has his birthday coming on the way.
 The world is preparing for a big festivity on Krishna Janamasthmi to make the celebration a special occasion.
-Krishna Janamasthmi is not only celebrated in India but also a great splendour observance world-wide.
+Krishna Janmashtami is not only celebrated in India but also a great splendor observance world-wide.
 People witness the majestic grandeur in a joyful and exuberant way all around the corners during Krishna Janamasthmi.
 On this account, Lord Krishna is venerated enthusiastically at innumerable Krishna temples/pilgrimages in the midnight till his Janam time (birth-celebration) because it is a belief that Lord Krishna was born on a un-illuminated, blustery and stormy night.

 Ceremonial Rituals to follow on Krishna Janamasthmi

-On Krishna Janamasthmi, people throw huge processions, decorate carcades and carry remarkable chariots on the name of Lord Krishna to witness his most adorable glances in a form of baby krishna- ladoo gopala.
+On Krishna Janamasthmi, people throw huge processions, decorate carcades and carry remarkable chariots on the name of Lord Krishna to witness his most adorable glances in a form of baby Krishna- ladoo Gopala.

 -Krishna followers also keep themselves awake till midnight to pray Lord Krishna on Krishna Janamasthmi with intense lively religious worship and cheerfulness.